 UMCB, owned by Central Health, is leased and operated by Seton Healthcare Family.

-This Level One status, the highest possible, illustrates the great strides that have been made in recent years by Central Health and Seton in cooperation to bring the best possible trauma care to all residents of Central Texas.
+This Level One status, the highest possible, illustrates the great strides that have been made in recent years by Central Health and Seton to bring the best possible trauma care to all residents of Central Texas.

 “The hospital rankings,” said U.S. News Health Rankings Editor Avery Comarow, “are like a GPS-type aid to help steer patients to hospitals with strong skills in the procedures and medical conditions that present the biggest challenges.
 All of these hospitals are the kinds of medical centers that should be on your list when you need the best care,” said Comarow.
 “They are where other hospitals send toughest cases.”